wacncontent/CustomizeTool/removeCommentOutput2/articles/documentdb/documentdb-sql-query.md

 > [AZURE.VIDEO dataexposedqueryingdocumentdb]

-Then, return to this article, where we'll start by walking through some simple JSON documents and SQL commands.
+Then, return to this article, where we'll start with a SQL query tutorial that walks you through some simple JSON documents and SQL commands.

-## Getting started with Structured Query Language (SQL) commands in DocumentDB
+## Getting started with SQL commands in DocumentDB
 To see DocumentDB SQL at work, let's begin with a few simple JSON documents and walk through some simple queries against it.
 Consider these two JSON documents about two families.
 Note that with DocumentDB, we do not need to create any schemas or secondary indices explicitly.
 We simply need to insert the JSON documents to a DocumentDB collection and subsequently query.
 Here we have a simple JSON document for the Andersen family, the parents, children (and their pets), address and registration information.
 The document has strings, numbers, booleans, arrays and nested properties.